-Minnesota’s million-plus-acre Boundary Waters Canoe Area Wilderness, obviously, is best known for wilderness canoeing—many would say the best in the world—but winter transforms this magnificent landscape into a forested cathedral of ice, snow and silence, offering a wilderness adventure like no other.
+Minnesota’s Boundary Waters Canoe Area Wilderness is best known as a bucket list destination for summer canoe trips.
+But winter transforms this magnificent landscape into a forested cathedral of ice, snow and silence, offering another adventure like no other—dog sledding.

-The Canadian Inuit dogs mentioned earlier are popular for such trips, but many other breeds known for strength, endurance and love of cold weather do just fine as sled dogs, and are used by many outfitters.
+Canadian Inuit dogs are popular for dog sledding, but many other breeds known for strength, endurance and love of cold weather do just fine as sled dogs, and are used by many outfitters.
 From the moment you meet the dogs, it’s clear how much they love their work.
 If there weren’t brakes on the sled all would be lost, and when any sled dogs are left behind, they howl with envy.

 Much of a musher’s work is holding the dogs back, although if the sled is heavily loaded with camping gear, you may have to occasionally help out on hills.
 (This is unlikely on lodge-based trips, however, where the sled is empty.)